 Delilah puts herself down a lot.
 At the same time, she seems to indicate that the simpleness is something inherent to her and not meant to be indicative of her race.
 At one point she makes the comment “we don’t all start out dumb, you know”.
 Yet when Bea hits it big with Delilah’s pancake recipe, Delilah takes it as an insult when Bea tells her she can have her own house.
 It’s as if Bea tries to elevate them to the same level, but Delilah doesn’t know how to have a relationship with Bea like that.
 One of the great scenes is when the two women have a “girl chat” in the mansion once they’ve hit it big and Bea retires to her bedroom upstairs while Delilah walks down the stairs.
 It’s a powerful, yet subtle statement.

 Claudette Colbert is powerful as Bea and really carries the film right from the start.
 It’s such a complicated role as it shifts throughout the film and Colbert must change gears from dealing with racial issues to running a business to raising a daughter.
 When Bea finally meets a man whom she can love, complications arise from her own daughter who falls for the same man, mistaking his attentiveness for something more.
 Colbert handles it all quite well although I thought the film drifted at this point and would have preferred it stuck to the racial issues.

 Louise Beavers gives an incredible performance as the heartbroken mother of a daughter who rejects her.
 It’s easy to believe that although she’s been subjected to the prevalent racism of the time, she’s comfortable in her niche in life and doesn’t strive for more.
-At the same time her sorrow and her inability to understand her daughter’s position is portrayed so well and with such heartbreak it was easy to get caught up in it and feel the emotion.
+At the same time, her sorrow and her inability to understand her daughter’s position are portrayed so well and with such heartbreak, it was easy to get caught up in it and feel the emotion.

 The restoration is good.
 It was hard for me to believe that this was a film from 1934.